Chukak/containers/docs/counter.md

 ### 2. `void most_common(Array& list, int n = -1)`

 Counts number of elements in the sequence sorts it by the greater number of elements.
-After it, this function writes result in the array, which was passed as the first argument, but this function writes only the elements in the sequence, without number of elements.
+After this, this function writes result in the array, which was passed as the first argument, but this function writes only the elements in the sequence, without number of elements.

 For example: